 Part 7 — Miscellaneous

-37. Protection from liability
+37. Protection from personal and vicarious liability

 (1) Subject to subsection (2), a person does not incur civil liability for anything that the person has done, in good faith, in the performance or purported performance of a function under the emergency services Acts.